netwww1/CalcBindingAva/README.md

   ```xml
   <TextBox Text = "{c:Binding 'Math.Sin(A*2)-5'}"/> {two way binding will be created}
   ```
-6. **NO** convertion of bool expression to Visibility and back, because Avalonia use bool only.
+6. **NO** conversion of bool expression to Visibility and back, because Avalonia use bool only.

 7. Other features such as **string and char constants support** and other: [description](#7-other-feautures)